hzget/hzget.github.io/index.md

 ## Network Protocols

+Devices on the networks talk with each other.
+We can stop at the side and find what they're talking about.

+Network protocols make the rule for the participant.
+It tells who can send a command and who will respond.
+For example, Alice can ask Bob to hand in the salary and Bob can accept or reject the request.

+In my past jobs, I work with the following two protocols.
+They're used as the machanism to manage network devices: auto-configuration, status collection and so on.

 [Netconf/Yang](https://en.wikipedia.org/wiki/NETCONF) - RFC 6241, RFC 7950 by IETF
 [CWMP](https://en.wikipedia.org/wiki/TR-069) - TR069 by Broadband Forum
 Security: ssh, https

 ## Aritificial Intelligence

+AI plays an increasingly important role in the society and deserves great attention.
+If we let it go, we'll be replaced before long.
+To avoid being defected by AI, we can join hands with it.

 I have written tutorials to introduce two topics in AI:
 [Machine Learning tutorial](./ml_tutorials/ml_tutorials.md) and [Neural Networks tutorial](./neural_networks/neural_networks.md).

+Machine Learning is a technique that learns rules from examples.
+Neural Networks makes a good job as a subfield of ML.
+The underlying principles are theroems in math.

 The code entry: [ML](https://github.com/hzget/machine-learning).